 Life insurance policies can become obsolete or burdensome.
-If you have an unnecessary life insurance policy or are feeling a pinch with making your payments, there are options to turn to in order to not lose the investment you have already made with years of payments.
-One of these options is to access the cash value of your life insurance and to cash out the policy.
+If you have an unnecessary life insurance policy or are feeling a pinch with making your payments, there are options to turn to in order not to lose the investment you have already made with years of payments.
+One of these options is to access the cash value of your life insurance by selling a life insurance policy.

-Let’s take a look at what cash value is, how it is calculated, and what other options exist for a life insurance policy that is no longer needed or wanted.
+Let’s take a look at what cash value is, how to calculate a life insurance payout, and what other options exist for a life insurance policy that is no longer needed or wanted.

 It is important to understand that some types of life insurance policies may or may not include a cash value feature.
 Pay attention to cash value life insurance vs term, since term life insurance does not have cash value.
 If you are looking for a type of life insurance that may have cash value, you should be looking for:

-Unfortunately, there isn’t a simple answer for how to calculate cash value of life insurance policy.
+Unfortunately, there isn’t a simple answer for how to calculate the cash value of a life insurance policy.
 This is due to the way that cash value is accumulated for different types of policies.
+In many cases, the sum of premiums paid, the duration the policy has been in effect, and the value of your death benefit define the cash surrender value of a life insurance policy.
 Your life insurance company may have a cash value life insurance calculator to help you determine how much it is worth.

-For example, if you’re wondering, what is the cash value of a whole life insurance policy?
-The best way to find out is to consult your insurance company.
+For example, if you’re wondering, “What is the cash value of a whole life insurance policy?”
+The best way to calculate a life insurance payout is to consult your insurance company.
 This is because whole life insurance policies have guaranteed cash value accounts that will grow based on the insurance company’s formula.
+But, more specifically, you might be asking, “How do I find the cash value of my life insurance policy?”
 Most insurance companies will have a chart similar to this one:

 |Policy Year||Age||Annual Premiums||Cash Value||Death Benefit|